1966bc/Biovarase/README.md

 All the data are managed by SQLite database and matplotlib.

 - To show levey jennings graph, in the main windows select a test and choose the relative batch.
+- To manage batches in the main window select a test and on menubar choice Batchs/Add batch or Update batch.
-- To update a batch in the main window make right click on it.
+- To manage results in the main window select a batch and on menubar choice Results/Add result or Update result.
-- To deactivate/activate a result make double click on it.
+- To manage rejections in the main window select a result, in the toplevel window that will open add or update rejection type.
+- To manage actions in the main window use File/Actions.
+- To manage units in the main window use File/Units.
-- To insert, update or delete a test open from File/Tests.
+- To insert, update or delete a test use File/Tests.
-- To manage batchs and relative results open from File/Data.
+- To manage batchs and relative results use File/Data.
-- To export data to a temp excel file click on File/Export.
+- To export some xls data choice an item from File/Export
-- To export last values in a temp excel file click on Quick Data Analysis

 Biovarase requires